webprofusion/certify-docs/docs/commandline.md

 - `certify deploy "<managed cert id>" "<task id>"` : perform a specific deployment task for the given managed certificate.
 See the Manual trigger mode for deployment tasks.

-- `certify list` : list managed certificates and current running/not running status in IIS

-- `certify list --json <path-to-output-json>` : output list of managed certificates as JSON to a given file path.

-- `certify diag` : check existing ssl bindings and managed certificate integrity

-- `certify activate <email> <key>` : activate the license for this instance of Certify The Web.
-Useful for larger scale automated deployments.
+### Adding or Remove Managed Certificates

 - `certify importcsv` : import managed certificates from a CSV file.
 See [CSV Import](csv-import.md) for more details

-In addition there are `certify add` and `certify remove` commands to add or remove domains from an existing managed certificate.
-You can find the correct managed certificate ID in the app under *Certificate > Advanced > Actions > Managed Certificate Reference Id* (e.g. `a02e3afe-49ba-470a-83e5-2e397aa946eb:1`).
+The `certify add` and `certify remove` commands can be used to add or remove domains from an existing managed certificate or create a new managed certificate.
+You can find the correct managed certificate ID in the app under _Certificate > Advanced > Actions > Managed Certificate Reference Id_ (e.g. `a02e3afe-49ba-470a-83e5-2e397aa946eb:1`).

 These will not request/renew the actual certificate unless you append `--perform-request` to the end of the command.
 These commands assume the same domain validation settings are being used for all domains on the same managed certificate: